 What part of the compliance is specific for/divided per disability?

-Disability ranges from invisible and visible conditions that could have emerged from birth, been triggered by accident, or caused over time.
+Disability ranges from invisible and visible conditions that could have emerged from birth, been triggered by accident, or been caused over time.
 And so, depending on the disability different compliance method applies to them, some of the disabilities covered include:

 For this, the compliance stipulates the use of Audio-visual materials, seen as the audio-eye, and requires the use of captioning alongside descriptive videos.